rwxrob/notes/Weight training routine.md

 I don't care about anything but improved power, which means as few reps as I can go.
 I also am only interested in doing  [half squats](Cycling/Half-squats%20are%20single%20best%20strength%20weight%20exercise.md) instead of a bunch of different leg things.
-There are tons of studies that show only half squat
+There are tons of studies that show only half squats are needed for cycling power.

+- 15 minutes gradually increasing difficulty on stationary gym bike
+- 10 reps with just the bar (20 lbs) focusing on form
+- (do the sets)
+- 5 minutes comfor